 Echoes of Service Archive

-The archive contains much of interest for those studying Christian mission in general, the role of British missionaries in the twilight years of the British Empire, colonialism and post-colonialism in Africa, the West Indies, South America and the Asia-Pacific region, and the significance of missionary activity within the Brethren tradition.
+The archive contains much of interest to those studying Christian mission in general and missionary activity abroad, the role of British missionaries in the twilight years of the British Empire, and the significance of missionary activity within the Brethren tradition.
 There is also an abundance of biographical material relating to the individuals concerned.

 Catalogue available online via ELGAR.

 Photographic items from this collection (notably lantern slides and postcards) have been digitised and are available online (along with copies of the Echoes of Service magazine 1885-1918) via Manchester Digital Collections.